 - Brown seaweed: Not the most attractive, but brown seaweeds are incredible sources of iodine.

-Seaweeds and sea vegetables are rich in an array of nutritious qualities.
+Sea moss and seaweeds are rich in an array of nutritious qualities.
 They are:

 - High in iodine, which is crucial for the thyroid and hormonal health.

 - Rich in chlorophyll, which can help nourish our red blood cells, cleanse and detoxify, and can help prevent cancer, too.

 - High in iron, an important mineral for energy production.

 - A source of antioxidants like Vitamin C, which helps with iron absorption and is great for immunity.